Alehegne/safe_Campus_backend/apiDocs/route-tracking-api.md

 ## 🔐 Authentication

-All routes require the `verifyToken` middleware.
+All routes require the `TOKEN` middleware.
 Ensure users are logged in before accessing these endpoints.

 ---